JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

   transformation is applied to them.
 - `renamecols` : whether in the `cols => function` form automatically generated column names should include the name of transformation functions or not.
+- `threads` : whether transformations may be run in separate tasks which can execute in parallel

 We show several examples of these functions applied to the `iris` dataset below: